PaperMC/Paper/CONTRIBUTING.md

 1. Type `./paper edit server` or `./paper edit api` depending on which project you want to edit.
    - It should show something like [this](https://gist.github.com/zachbr/21e92993cb99f62ffd7905d7b02f3159).
-2. Replace `pick` with `edit` for the commit/patch you want to modify, and "save" the changes
+1. Replace `pick` with `edit` for the commit/patch you want to modify, and "save" the changes
    - Only do this for one commit at a time.
-3. Make the changes you want to make to the patch.
+1. Make the changes you want to make to the patch.
-4. Type `./paper edit continue` to finish and rebuild patches.
+1. Type `./paper edit continue` to finish and rebuild patches.
-5. PR your modifications back to this project.
+1. PR your modifications back to this project.

-#### Manual method
+#### Manual method - Stashing
 In case you need something more complex or want more control, this step-by-step instruction does exactly what the above slightly automated system does.

 1. If you have changes you are working on type `git stash` to store them for later.
    - Later you can type `git stash pop` to get them back.
-2. Type `git rebase -i upstream/upstream`
+1. Type `git rebase -i upstream/upstream`
    - It should show something like [this](https://gist.github.com/zachbr/21e92993cb99f62ffd7905d7b02f3159).
-3. Replace `pick` with `edit` for the commit/patch you want to modify, and "save" the changes.
+1. Replace `pick` with `edit` for the commit/patch you want to modify, and "save" the changes.
    - Only do this for one commit at a time.
-4. Make the changes you want to make to the patch.
+1. Make the changes you want to make to the patch.
-5. Type `git add .` to add your changes.
+1. Type `git add .` to add your changes.
-6. Type `git commit --amend` to commit.
+1. Type `git commit --amend` to commit.
    - **MAKE SURE TO ADD `--amend`** or else a new patch will be created.
    - You can also modify the commit message here.
-7. Type `git rebase --continue` to finish rebasing.
+1. Type `git rebase --continue` to finish rebasing.
-8. Type `./paper rebuild` in the main directory.
+1. Type `./paper rebuild` in the main directory.
    - This will modify the appropriate patches based on your commits.
-9. PR your modifications back to this project.
+1. PR your modifications back to this project.

-### Method 2 (sometimes easier)
+### Method 2 (sometimes easier) - Manually moving commits
 If you are simply editing a more recent commit or your change is small, simply making the change at HEAD and then moving the commit after you have tested it may be easier.

 This method has the benefit of being able to compile to test your change without messing with your API HEAD.

 1. Make your change while at HEAD
-2. Make a temporary commit.
+1. Make a temporary commit.
 You don't need to make a message for this.
-3. Type `git rebase -i upstream/upstream`, move (cut) your temporary commit and move it under the line of the patch you wish to modify.
+1. Type `git rebase -i upstream/upstream`, move (cut) your temporary commit and move it under the line of the patch you wish to modify.
-4. Change the `pick` with `f` (fixup) or `s` (squash) if you need to edit the commit message
+1. Change the `pick` with `f` (fixup) or `s` (squash) if you need to edit the commit message
-5. Type `./paper rebuild` in the main directory
+1. Type `./paper rebuild` in the main directory
    - This will modify the appropriate patches based on your commits
+1. PR your modifications to github

+### Method 3 - Fixup Commits
+This is the automated way of doing Method 2.
+Basically, you make your changes at HEAD, but use fixup commits to modify earlier patches and git will rebase the commits to the right place and squash them.

+1. Make your change while at HEAD
+1. Make a fixup commit. `git commit -a --fixup <hashOfPatchToFix>`.
+You can get the hash by looking at `git log` or `git blame`, your IDE can assist you too.
+Alternatively, if you only know the name of the patch, you can do `git commit -a --fixup "Subject of Patch name"`
+1. Rebase with autosquash: `git rebase --autosquash -i upstream/upstream`.
+It will move your fixup commit to the right place.
+1. Type `./paper rebuild` in the main directory
+   - This will modify the appropriate patches based on your commits
-6. PR your modifications to github
+1. PR your modifications to github

 ## PR Policy
 We'll accept changes that make sense.
 You should be able to justify their existence, along with any maintenance costs that come with them.
 Remember, these changes will affect everyone who runs Paper, not just you and your server.